flagFounded: 1743 in the Netherlands, 1999 in Australia

 What home loans types do they have?

 ING’s Orange Advantage Home Loan is their most popular loan.
-It’s a professional package with a 100% offset account and great interest rates if you’re borrowing more than $500,000 and have a large deposit.
+It’s a professional package with a 100% offset account and great interest rates if you’re borrowing more than $500,000 or $1,000,000 and have a large deposit.

 ING’s Mortgage Simplifier is a basic loan that doesn’t have an offset account.
 Depending on what specials ING is running, it may get the same low rates as the Orange Advantage or it may be a little more expensive.